A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 With the ambition to move beyond playing Silly Soup on repeat, this is the story of how 5 fun Phonics Phase 1 games inspired Sarah and the team to take a fresh look at teaching rhyme in preschool, with amazing results!

-Building a new bank of rhyming books
+Building a bank of Phase 1 phonics rhyming books

 Brilliant books for rhyming with 2 3 and 4 year olds!